iiasa/ixmp4/doc/source/setup.rst

 Connections to a server-based database
 --------------------------------------

-To connect to an **ixmp4 database** hosted by IIASA, you have to provide your username and password for the |ece_management_service|.
+To connect to a non-public **ixmp4 database** hosted by IIASA, you have to provide your username and password for the |ece_management_service|.

 .. |ece_management_service| raw:: html